wollac11/Munki-App-Updater/README.md

 	of each given app before attempting to run it.

 --0.6 (23/03/2017):
-	Note: currently "app_url" is hardcoded for supported apps.
+	Note: currently app url is hardcoded for supported apps.
 This will be addressed in an update.

 	- Any app which needs some edits before importing may now specify a method to perform such edits and script will run said